-Except as otherwise provided herein, any Part-Time Sworn Police Officer who works on any holidays during the year will be paid at the regular rate of pay.
-Holidays in the Village are currently: New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day,
+Except as otherwise provided herein, any Part-Time Sworn Police Officer who works on any holidays during the year will be paid at one and one half times (11⁄2) his regular rate of pay.
+Holidays in the Village for Part-Time Sworn Police Officers are currently: New Year's Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.